Problems on spherical maximal functions: Introduction

-In \S\ref{sec:lacunary} we consider the case of lacunary ${{\mathcal{E}}}$ and associated problems on the lacunary spherical maximal function.
-In \S\ref{sec:ptwise} we cover the $L^p\to L^p$ or $L^p\to L^{p,\infty}$ boundedness problem for the operators ${{\mathcal{M}}}_{{\mathcal{E}}}$.
-Weighted analogues and the relation to sparse domination are discussed in \S\ref{sec:sparse}.
-The sparse domination problem for ${{\mathcal{M}}}_{{\mathcal{E}}}$ is closely related to the problem of {\em $L^p$ improving bounds} which will be considered in \S\ref{sec:Lpimpr}.
-In \S\ref{sec:further} we discuss further directions on multiparameter analogues, on helical maximal functions and on the Nevo--Thangavelu maximal functions on step two nilpotent Lie groups.
-We conclude in \S\ref{sec:lsm} with a fractal version of the local smoothing conjecture for the wave equation.
+In \S\ref{sec:lacunary} we consider lacunary dilation sets and associated problems on the lacunary spherical maximal function, in particular their behavior in spaces near $L^1$.
+In \S\ref{sec:ptwise} we cover the $L^p\to L^p$ and $L^p\to L^{p,\infty}$ boundedness problem for the operators ${{\mathcal{M}}}_{{\mathcal{E}}}$, and formulate conjectures for various endpoint cases.
+Weighted analogues and the relation to sparse domination are briefly discussed in \S\ref{sec:sparse}.
+The sparse domination problem for ${{\mathcal{M}}}_{{\mathcal{E}}}$ is closely related to {\em $L^p$ improving bounds} for a local maximal operator ${{\mathcal{M}}}_E$ with dilation set $E\subset [1,2]$ in \S\ref{sec:Lpimpr}.
+There we discuss known results involving sufficient conditions and necessary conditions and state the main conjecture on $L^p\to L^q$ inequalities for ${{\mathcal{M}}}_E$.
+This conjecture involves the Legendre--Assouad function $\nu_{{\mathcal{E}}}^\sharp$ which plays a central role in several problems on operators in Fourier analysis associated with restricted dilation sets.
+Another such instance, the problem of weighted norm inequalities for ${{\mathcal{M}}}_{{\mathcal{E}}}$ in spaces with power weights, is covered in \S\ref{sec:power}.
+In \S\ref{sec:further} we discuss further directions on multiparameter analogues, on helical maximal functions and Nevo--Thangavelu maximal functions on step two nilpotent Lie groups.
+We conclude in \S\ref{sec:lsm} with a fractal $L^p$ local smoothing conjecture for the wave equation.
+We also state a related $L^p\to L^q$ version of this conjecture which is closely related to the above mentioned problem on $L^p$ improving properties for the local maximal operators.
+Again the Legendre--Assouad function plays a central role.